 To Our Valued Clients,

 With COVID 19 in the news and uncertainty in the air, we would like to let you know a few facts as it relates to your pets and our hospital.
 Aldie Veterinary Hospital is open for our patients during our regularly scheduled hours of operation.
 Nothing in the care of our patients has changed.
-Dulles South Animal Emergency is available 24/7 as always for the care of your furry family members.
+Dulles South Animal Emergency is available 7 days a week as always for the care of your furry family members.
 By understanding the current situation, making a few modifications for safety reasons, we hope to be able to continue that as we have for the past 20 years.

 - First, according to the CDC(https://www.cdc.gov/coronavirus/2019-ncov/index.html) and WHO(https://www.who.int/health-topics/coronavirus), pets do not get this virus.
 Because the virus can live on wet surfaces, it is advised to minimize face licking and to wash your hands after playing with or petting your pets (this should be done for good hygiene even without the fear of Coronavirus).